Law & Security Diploma Program

 Graduates with a Law & Security diploma may be eligible to work with Ontario Police Services, as Public Security Guards, with Private Security and Investigation Firms, Federal Enforcement Agencies (such as RCMP or Customs Officers), Conservation Services, Railway Police, or Military Police.
 Potential careers are also available in By-Law Enforcement and Civil Enforcement.

-Salary: According to jobbank.gc.ca an average salary for a Private Investigator (Except Commissioned) is $21.20 per hour (NOC 6541).
+Salary: According to jobbank.gc.ca an average salary for a Security Guard/Investigator is $25 per hour (NOC 6541).

 - Grade 12 diploma or equivalent, or mature student status (18 years of age)